 How to plan Retirement Income?

-Keeping track of your finances is essential, whether you’re already fully retired or have recently started this new phase of your life.
+Tracking your finances is essential, whether you’re newly retired or well into this phase of life.

-So, for example, instead of owning equity, debt, and some alternative investments in both retirement and nonretirement accounts, you may want to emphasize equities in one and bonds and cash in another.
-Among the factors, you’ll want to consider in making these choices are how any earnings will be taxed, whether withdrawals are required, and the rates at which assets have the potential to grow.
+For example, rather than holding a mix of equities, bonds, and alternative investments in both your retirement and non-retirement accounts, you might choose to concentrate equities in one and fixed-income assets like bonds and cash in the other.
+When making these decisions, key factors to consider include how earnings will be taxed, whether withdrawals are required, and the growth potential of each asset class.

-Create an Emergency Account.
-You’re probably familiar with the value of having savings that could cover six months or so of expenses in an emergency.
-But the role of an emergency fund takes on a different dimension in retirement.
+You may already know the importance of having savings to cover six months’ worth of expenses in case of an emergency.
+However, in retirement, the purpose of an emergency fund takes on a new dimension.

 US workers count on six major sources of retirement income: Social Security, an employer sponsored retirement savings plan, continued employment, individual retirement accounts (IRAs), other personal savings, and traditional pension plans.